How to Teach a Dog the "Place" Command

 Have you ever heard the doorbell ring and suddenly your dog went crazy and couldn't stop barking?
 Or did you have someone over to visit and it was tough to concentrate because your dog wanted to play?
 Even the friendliest dogs can benefit from learning the "place" command.
 With this training, your pup will go to a cot or bed whenever you need him to be quiet.
 Teaching the command is actually simple and fun.

 The K&H Pet team wanted to speak with an expert about how to train a dog to “go to place."
-So we spoke with Hillary Bressler, a dog trainer in East Bay, California.
+So we spoke with Hillary Bressler, a dog trainer in California.
 Bressler trained at the Michael Ellis School for Dog Trainers and now owns Walk Train Love.
 She offers real-world dog training, both in-person and virtually.

 Teaching “place" to your dog has numerous benefits, Bressler shared.